 London and Glasgow: British Literature and Culture

 London and Glasgow have always bulked unusually large in the life of Great Britain—in its politics, its economy, and its imagination.
 From the opening of Chaucer’s Canterbury Tales at the Tabard Inn to the multi-cultural North London of Zadie Smith’s White Teeth, it is difficult to find an important British author or film director who does not turn to London, even if only to criticize it.
 Glasgow, Scotland’s largest city and at one point revealingly called the Second City of the Empire, remains an engaging, bustling place, with great museums, theaters, lovely green spaces, and live music, as well as convenient place for traveling to Edinburgh and other stirring spots in Scotland.
 That’s why we’re excited to lead a group of students to experience these places.

 Six weeks: mid-June through late-July

 Language of instruction

-Students enroll in two of the four courses, for a total of six credits hours.
+Students enroll in two of the four courses.

 - English 0826 | Creative Acts (4 credits)

 For Temple students, English 0826 is a GenEd Arts (GA) course.

 - English 0834 | Representing Race (3 credits)